strategy image

 Also, the studies done by Tastytrades are on indexes but Vega could vary widely from stock to stock.
 So what if I focus on stocks that have high Implied volatility and high Vega?

-The reason for this is I am not an active trader so I don’t want to actively adjusting my positions often.
-With 45 DTE options, the safety margin is much smaller compare to longer DET options, so a relatively small move in the underlying stock could easily cause my 45 DTE position to become a loser.
-By using the longer DTE options, it not only gives a much wider out of the money range, I could also keep the position open and wait for it to come back without the need of checking on it too often.
-While I am waiting, the time decay would also be working in my favor.
-Sound like Win, Win.
+The reason for this is I am not an active trader so I don’t want to actively adjust my positions often.
+With 45 DTE options, the safety margin is much smaller compared to longer DET options, so a relatively small move in the underlying stock could easily cause my 45 DTE position to become a loser.

 In case you are not familiar with selling strangles, it is a high volatility options trading strategy and essentially the same as selling an Iron Condor with unlimited risk.
 It sounds dangerous but in reality, the risk is within an expected range when executed correctly.